General Electric (GE) Five Forces Analysis & Recommendations

 • Low performance of substitutes (weak force)

-Based on the moderate switching costs, customers are only moderately likely to switch from General Electric’s products to substitutes.
-In the Five Forces analysis model, this external factor has a moderate contribution to the threat of substitution facing the business.
-On the other hand, low performance represents the limited capabilities of substitutes compared to GE products.
-For example, substitutes in the digital industrial services market have lower performance compared to the expert products/services available from General Electric Company.
-This external analysis also points out the low availability of substitutes in many of the industries where GE operates.
-This external factor makes a weak contribution to the force of substitution.
-The external factors in this component of the Five Forces analysis of General Electric show that the weak intensity of the threat of substitutes is a minor issue in the company’s strategic management.
+Based on high switching costs, customers are unlikely to switch from General Electric’s products to substitutes.
+In the Five Forces analysis model, this external factor has a weak contribution to the threat of substitution facing GE’s business.
+Also, substitutes’ low performance represents their limited capabilities compared to GE products.
+For example, substitutes in the avionics market have lower performance compared to the expert systems available from General Electric Company.
+Furthermore, the low availability of substitutes is an external factor that makes a weak contribution to the force of substitution against GE.
+The external factors in this component of the Five Forces analysis of General Electric show that the intensity of the threat of substitutes is a minor issue in the company’s strategic management.

 Threat of New Entrants or New Entry (Weak Force)